Posted on March 29th, 2009

 - A professional designation specializing in the sale of residential real estate.

-- A higher level of education and experience in residential real estate.
+- A higher level of education and transactional experience in residential real estate.

 - Up-to-the-minute industry information, with respect to national and local real estate markets, investment properties, important changes and legislation affecting the real estate industry, and many other areas of importance.

-- Local market knowledge – special residential expertise unique to the Tucson market in order to best benefit Tucson home buyers and sellers.
+- Local market knowledge – special residential expertise unique to the Tucson real estate market, in order to best benefit Tucson home buyers and sellers.

 **The CRS designation is both a badge of expertise and your personal shield of assurance when buying or selling a home in Tucson.
 Look for the CRS Shield when considering your next residential real estate transaction.**